ARTS MONTH 2021 WRAP UPApr 30, 2021

 On April 20, the LA County Board of Supervisors again voted to expand our cultural infrastructure by approving a motion from Supervisors Solis & Kuehl to begin implementing a Countywide Cultural Policy.
 This was a critical step towards greater cultural equity within the County.

 Lastly, Arts for LA continues to closely track the implementation of Measure J funding to ensure the arts are meaningfully included in this visionary reimagining of public safety and community investment.
 Over the coming weeks, we will call on this network of advocates to attend the public meetings where key decisions about these funds are being made.
-The next meeting is May 6 and the full schedule can be found here.
+The next meeting is May 6.
 More to come soon!

 On April 27, Californians for the Arts hosted a day-long virtual convening packed with panels, speakers, and performances to celebrate Arts, Culture, and Creativity Month across the state.
 The entire event was recorded, and they will upload the recordings to their website, take a look at the other ways you can get involved in their advocacy!